diegoxb07/AOCVisualizer/README.md

 ## 9. Exporting

-**Record Clip**: pick a start and end time (both endpoints preview live, so the exact frames are visible before recording), a tracker mode, a satellite overlay, the MMR video if one is loaded, and up to four graphs.
+**Record Clip**: pick a start and end time (will give you a preview, so the exact frames are visible before you need to click record), add the tracker mode, a satellite overlay, the MMR video if one is loaded, and up to four graphs.
 Custom graphs can also be built from any variables just for the clip.
 The tool plays the range and records it to a 1080p **`.webm`**, with a progress pill and a **■ Stop** button.
-Recorded graphs get value and bound annotations drawn over them.

----

 ## Troubleshooting